everx-labs/TON-Surf-Localization/README-en.md

 ## Open file for edit

-You can edit files right in GitHub or download them to your computer and edit locally.
 All localization files are stored in the **src** folder.
+Every localization file named according to the two-letter country code.
 ![alt text](images/screenshot-24.png)

-Every localization file named according to the two-letter country code.
+You can edit files right in GitHub or download them to your computer and edit locally.

 ### Edit on GitHub

-1. Open the bookmark with your local repository copied from TON-Surf-Localization.
-2. Switch to the right branch.
+1. In your local repository, switch to the right branch.
 3. Click the **src** folder.
 4. Click on the file you want to edit.
 5. Click the pencil icon.